ddev/ddev/docs/content/users/basics/developer-tools.md

 MailHog will **not** intercept emails if your application is configured to use SMTP or a third-party ESP integration.

-If you’re using SMTP for outgoing mail—with [Swift Mailer](https://www.drupal.org/project/swiftmailer) or [SMTP](https://www.drupal.org/project/smtp) modules, for example—update your application’s SMTP server configuration to use `localhost` and MailHog’s port `1025`.
+If you’re using SMTP for outgoing mail—with [Symfony Mailer](https://www.drupal.org/project/symfony_mailer) or [SMTP](https://www.drupal.org/project/smtp) modules, for example—update your application’s SMTP server configuration to use `localhost` and MailHog’s port `1025`.

 For Laravel projects, MailHog will capture Swift messages via SMTP.
 Update your `.env` to use Mailhog with the following settings: